Get assessed by a physiotherapist

 What is a bunion?

-A bunion (hallux valgus) affects the front of your foot, on your big toe.
+A bunion (hallux valgus) affects your big toe joint at the front of the foot.
 You may first notice that you have a bunion when your big toe starts to bend towards your second toe.
 The bone at the base of the big toe gets pushed to the side and sticks out.
 This causes the bunion, which can be painful and may affect the way you walk (also called your gait).

-Bunions are the most common problem that affects the front part of the foot in adults.
+Bunions are the most common problems to affect the front part of the foot in adults.

 Causes of bunions

-Doctors don’t know exactly what causes bunions, but some things can increase your risk of developing one.
+Doctors don’t know exactly what causes bunions, but some things can give you a higher chance of getting one.

-• If your shoes don’t fit well and are too small or too tight, or you frequently wear high heels, it may increase your chance of getting a bunion.
+• If your shoes don’t fit well and are too small or too tight, or you often wear high heels, you might have a higher chance of getting a bunion.

 • Bunions can run in families.

-• If you have a long-term condition that affects your joints – for example, rheumatoid arthritis or gout – you may be more likely to develop a bunion.
+• If you have a long-term condition that affects your joints – for example, rheumatoid arthritis or gout – you may be more likely to get a bunion.

 • Anything that affects how you walk – for example, a foot injury, stroke or multiple sclerosis can make you more likely to have a bunion.